zawthu120980/mirror247/README.md

 This is a Telegram Bot written in Python for mirroring files on the Internet to your Google Drive or Telegram.
 Based on [python-aria-mirror-bot](https://github.com/lzzy12/python-aria-mirror-bot)
+# This repo cloned from Anasty mirror Leech Repo, with some extra changes, 🔥
 # Features:

 ## By [Anas](https://github.com/anasty17)